sukhinlv/voteforlunch/README.md

+# App in progress...

 ### Intro

 Hi!
-Here you can find demo app that was written like test task.
+Here you can find demo app that was written like test (and educational) task

-You can tackle working app with such curl scripts:
-...

-or use Swagger link ...

 ### Technical requirement